 We’ll continue to update this page as further developments are announced.

-> To find out more about the other help and insights we offer, visit our Business Hub and you can subscribe to our Business Hub updates here.
 We’ve also launched an online employment law clinic offering free initial consultations.
 Further information about the clinic and how to book an appointment can be found here.

-> What you need to know about the JSS
+What you need to know about the JSS

 In the latest guidance published on 22 October 2020, the Government has significantly expanded the JSS, reducing the amount of hours which employees will be required to work, increasing the Government contribution and providing support for businesses which are required to close.
 There are now two aspects to the Scheme:

 This is for employers who can operate safely but are facing decreased demand.
 It gives employers the option of keeping their employees in a job, on shorter hours, rather than making them redundant.
 In terms of JSS Open:

 The employee will have to work a minimum of 20% of their usual hours and the employer will pay them as normal for the hours worked.